 For additional information, please visit: http://www.calgary.ca/Transportation/TP/Pages/Environment/Noise-Barrier-Program.aspx

 New chain link fence up the middle of 18th St

-Summer 2019 Update: On August 2nd, an extension to the median fence on 18th Street & Riverbend Gate SE will be installed.
-This extension will further deter jaywalking between the two bus stops on opposite sides of 18th Street.
+Summer 2019 Update: On August 2nd, an extension to the median fence on 18th Street & Riverbend Gate SE was installed.